hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 - `@type` -- required, must be as above
 - `@id` -- required, must be as defined in [RFC 0005 DIDComm]
 - `status` -- optional, can be used to indicate the status of an HTTP request.
-- `headers` -- optional, a JSON array typically used for conveying HTTP headers from the processing of a `request` by calling an HTTP URL.
+- `headers` -- optional, a JSON array typically used for conveying HTTP headers to be used in the processing of an HTTP URL `request_type`.
 As with all parts of this protocol, the meaning is up to the participants of an instance of the protocol.
-  - When used for holding headers associated with an HTTP request, each element of the array is an object with two elements:
+- `headers` -- optional, a JSON array typically used for conveying HTTP headers resulting from the processing of an HTTP URL `request`.
+As with all parts of this protocol, the meaning is up to the participants of an instance of the protocol.
-    - `{"name": "<header-name>", "value": "<header-value>"}`.
+  - Each element of the array is an object with two elements: `{"name": "<header-name>", "value": "<header-value>"}`.
+  - When a `body` is included, a **required** element in the array is `"name": "Content-Type"` with the `"value"` being the `body`'s [MIME Type] (also know as the media type).
-- `body` -- optional, a [Data URL] containing the data from processing the request.
+- `body.base64` -- optional, the [Base64 encoded] body of the request.
-  - See the details about the `body` item in the [request](#request-message)
+  - When Base64 decoded, the result must be in the format defined by the `Content-Type` value in the `headers` array.

 As with all DIDComm messages that are not the first in a protocol instance, a `~thread` decorator **MUST** be included in the `response` message.